New Harmony, Utah: Geography and climate

 According to the United States Census Bureau, the town has a total area of 0.4 square miles (1.0 km2), all land.

 New Harmony's Köppen climate classification is Csa (Hot-summer mediterranean).

 The natural vegetation in the immediate vicinity of New Harmony is pinyon-juniper woodland.

 The boundary of the Pine Valley Mountain Wilderness lies less than a mile outside of the New Harmony city limits.

 New Harmony lies in the watershed of Ash Creek and is therefore in the Colorado River basin.
 It lies in or near the Basin and Range - Colorado Plateau Transition Zone.

-In books

-Five Nights at Freddy's: The Silver Eyes

-The town of New Harmony, Utah appears in the first book of the Five Nights at Freddy's novel trilogy series, Five Nights at Freddy's: The Silver Eyes.
-In the book, it is the location of Fredbear's Family Diner, an abandoned American diner that was owned by the protagonist's father, Henry, and his business partner: William Afton from 1979 to 1982.
-During the main plot of the book, Charlotte "Charlie" Emily returns to New Harmony to visit the diner with John, her childhood friend and later boyfriend.